RGPosadas/Mull/README.md

 1. Temporarily remove the `preinstall` script in `package.json`.
 Installing packages with that script without the lock file won't work.
 1. Run `npm i` to install the packages again and regenerate the `package-lock.json` file.
 1. Put back the `preinstall` script you removed in step 2

+### Accessing a locally hosted dev build from your phone

+While you're developing the application, you might want to access the application from your phone.
+This would allow you to see how it looks on your device or test features such as the camera.
+Here are some general steps to do this, and some pitfalls to watch out for:

+1. Change the value of your `host.env.ts` host to the IP address of your machine
+1. Serve the backend/frontend applications with the `--host=your-ip-address` flag.
+1. Doing these steps will allow other computers in your local network to access the application by visiting `http://your-ip-address:4200`.

+#### Camera Issues

+If you experience issues using the camera on your phone when doing the above steps, this might be due to a few factors.
+Namely, browsers, by default, don't allow javascript to access your camera over an insecure connection that isn't localhost.
+Since you're accessing the application through the `your-ip-address` hostname, the browser will no longer trust the application and might prevent certain features.

+There are ways to remedy this, however.
+You can create a certificate and host the application over https.

+You can also ask your browser to trust your machine's ip address, which might be simpler:

+- Chrome: You can visit `chrome://flags/#unsafely-treat-insecure-origin-as-secure` on your browser (mobile or desktop works fine).
+You will see the `Insecure origins treated as secure` setting.
+Here, you can whitelist `http://your-ip-address:4200` (or other additional items as a comma-separated list), the browser will treat that origin as secure and will no longer block certain features.